daveherrald/SA-rsearch/README.md

 ```

-To store the Splunk user `shaskell` in the `prod` service run the following command.
+To store the Splunk user `shaskell` in the `prod` service, run the following command.
 If this is the first time you're adding a user, you will be prompted input a password to secure the keyring. **Don't lose this password or you will need to delete and re-create the keyring.
-You will need to use this password in the next section**
+You will need to use this password in the [next section](#store-keyring-password).**

 ```
 # $SPLUNK_HOME/bin/splunk cmd python keyring-cli set prod shaskell